-A relentless union campaign has forced Qantas to backflip on a decision to sack its most recent group of graduating apprentices, with all 20 this week confirmed in aircraft maintenance engineering jobs they are qualified for.
+A relentless union campaign has forced Qantas to backflip on a decision to sack its most recent group of graduating apprentices, with 20 of 21 this week confirmed in aircraft maintenance engineering jobs they are qualified for.

 The airline found positions for the final few union members on Monday after the Qantas Facebook page was deluged by complaint posts from people across Australia supporting the union campaign not to have their careers grounded before take-off.